jon-heard/obsidian-inline-scripts/README.md

 ![Developer mode](readmeMedia/devMode.png)

 ### Help shortcuts
 It is _highly_ recommended that every shortcut-file contain a "help" shortcut, preferrably as the first shortcut in the file.
 A "help" shortcut is written to provide a reference to users of the shortcut-file.
-It should expand into a list of the shortcuts and a brief description for each.
+It should expand into a list of the shortcuts and a brief description of each.
 When writing a help shortcut, use "^help name$" for its Test string, where "name" is specific to the shortcut-file.
 For example, the "state" shortcut-file includes the shortcut `help state`.
 This pattern lets the system recognize "help" shortcuts.

 ***